curtischong/kaggle-solutions/content/index.md

 	- Their iteration times are much shorter than yours
 		- They have amazing software tools (weights and biases, optuna)
 	- They also have lots of computational resources
+- If the competition host has a public notebook / research paper, read it!
+You'll get ideas and may notice things they didn't see.

 ### How to review Kaggle problems efficiently
 1. Read the intro